Willian-Girao/back-propagation-neural-net/README.md

-# back-propagation-neural-net
+# Machine Learning Models

+Implementations in C of Machine Learning models (WIP).

+## Suport Vector Machine (SVM)

+A standar implementation of a standard SVM to perform binary classification.

+## Back Propagation Neural Network (SVM)

-A C implementation of a standard Back Propagation Neural Network (WIP).
+A standar implementation of a standard back propagation neural network to perform binary classification.